The Certificate III in Dance trains dancers and develops skills to commence them on their journey towards a professional career in dance.

 CUA40320 Certificate IV in Dance Teaching and Management

-The National College of Dance Junior Academy offers dance training in Ballet, Contemporary, and Jazz for students from 12 months old to Adults Dance as well Acrobatics, Pilates, Yoga and Body Conditioning also available.
-Utilising the Royal Academy of Dance syllabi all our teachers are RAD registered and trained and all full time teachers hold a Certificate IV in Training and Assessment.
+The National College of Dance Junior Academy located in Newcastle NSW, offers dance classes in Ballet, Contemporary, and Jazz for students from 12 months old to Adults.
+Acrobatics, Pilates, Yoga and Body Conditioning are also available.
+Utilising the Royal Academy of Dance syllabi, all our teachers are RAD registered and trained, plus all full time teachers hold a Certificate IV in Training and Assessment.